 Best tension pole

 For ease of installation, tension poles fall somewhere between floor stands and wall mounts; they don’t require drilling holes into walls or ceilings, but you may need to do a little more work to get one in place.
 They often cost more than (non-trainer) stands and mounts, but Crooks and Dunn say that may be money well spent if you think you’ll move a lot and want bike storage that can easily move with you, no matter the size of the home.
-Tension poles, Crooks adds, are also worth considering if you redecorate a lot.
+Tension poles, Crooks adds, are worth considering if you redecorate a lot.
 “Say you buy a new chest of drawers — you can redesign the whole apartment without having to work around that bike mount you screwed into the wall already,” he explains.
 Made of aluminum with rubber-coated hooks for mounting each bike’s top tube, this model recommended by Dunn has a sleek black finish, and though the pole can hold only two bikes as is, Feedback Sports makes add-ons that let it accommodate up to four.
 The brand makes a freestanding floor rack, the Velo Cache, which doesn’t require a wall to lean on.